 Header images courtesy of @feedmytummylikemichelin (via Instagram)

 The best part?
 You don’t need to fly to Seoul to get your hands on them.
-Korean street toast has recently started popping up on menus all around the city, and we are here to give you the low-down on seven places where you can enjoy this buttery, toasted goodness right here in Hong Kong!
+Korean street toast has recently started popping up on menus all around the city, and we are here to give you the low-down on the best places where you can enjoy this buttery, toasted goodness right here in Hong Kong!